dgraph-io/dgraph/wiki/content/get-started/index.md

 ```

 {{% notice "tip" %}}
-You can also submit the schema from the Ratel UI.
-Go to Schema page,
+To submit the schema from the Ratel UI, go to Schema page,
 click on **Bulk Edit**, and paste the schema.
 {{% /notice %}}